 As for the chess board, we found the one side we measured with the app was also off by about half an inch — coming in at 15 inches when it actually is 14.5 inches.
 But when we measured the same side with the app a second time (only that individual side), it gave us the correct 14.5-inch measurement, which is when we realized how meticulous and careful you have to be with the app when choosing the end point, because it can easily jump about half an inch.
 Since it’s extremely sensitive and the white dot is a bit large, it can be hard to pinpoint exactly where you’re stopping the measurement.

 To test the app further, we also measured the bottom of the door frame in our office, which the app measured at 38.4 inches.
 The tape measure gave us 39 inches, so the Measure app came very close.

 So what’s the verdict?
-The Measure app can certainly be handy when you find yourself without a tape measure or a measuring stick, but if you need precise data, it’s best to use a physical measuring device.
-The Measure app is also in beta, so it could improve immensely by the time the final version of iOS 12 is released in the fall.
+The Measure app can certainly be handy when you find yourself without a tape measure or a measuring stick, but if you need precise data, it looks like it’s still best to use a physical measuring device.

 - An app uses your smartphone camera to tell if you’re alert at work